 Each Director is required to inform the Board of any potential or actual conflicts of interest prior to Board discussions.
-Save as disclosed in these financial statements, BGHL is not aware of any potential conflicts of interest between any duty owed to BGHL by any of the Directors and their respective private interests.
-Each Director is currently paid an annual fee of €30,000 other than the Chairman, who is entitled to receive €45,000 per annum, and the Chairman of the Audit Committee, who receives an additional fee of €7,500 per annum.
+Save as disclosed in these Financial Statements, BGHL is not aware of any potential conflicts of interest between any duty owed to BGHL by any of the Directors and their respective private interests.